chaturay/serverless-artillery/README.md

 Throughout this tutorial we will walk you towards performance testing the AWS website, https://aws.amazon.com/.

 ### 1. Create script.yml
 Serverless-artillery needs to know information about the performance test that user wants to run.
-It needs information like, the target URL of the service that user wants to test, load progression, user's interaction with the service etc. All these are described in a `script.yml` file.
+It needs information like, the target URL of the service that user wants to test, load progression, user's interaction with the service (scenarios) etc. All these are described in a `script.yml` file.
 It is the same `script.yml` that Artillery.io uses.
 - **Please see [here for basic concepts for Artillery.io usage](https://artillery.io/docs/basic-concepts/#basic-concepts).**
 - **Please see [here for Artillery.io's test script reference](https://artillery.io/docs/script-reference/).**